Safe Harbor Dam: Planning and construction

 Planning for the construction of the Safe Harbor Dam started in 1929, and construction started on April 1, 1930.
 The dam was completed and closed its gates for the first time on September 29, 1931.
 The first power was generated on December 7, 1931, and the last of the original seven turbine generator units came on-line on October 14, 1940.
 Planning for expansion of the generation capacity started in 1981.
 Construction started on April 12, 1982, and the five new turbine generator units came on-line between April 13, 1985 and April 12, 1986.

-Units 1 and 2 are Kaplan turbines connected to single-phase generators to produce 25 Hz single-phase electric power for railroad use by Amtrak and SEPTA, but also can be connected to a motor-generator to convert any spare 25 Hz power to 60 Hz.
-The rest of the units generate 60 Hz, three-phase power.
+Units 1 and 2 are Kaplan turbines which are connected to single-phase generators to feed Amtrak's 25 Hz traction power system.
+Typically, two thirds of the 25 Hz power output is dispatched to Amtrak's substation in Perryville, Maryland via four circuits.
+The remaining third of output is transmitted by two circuits to substations in Royalton and Parkesburg, Pennsylvania.
+The facility also has a motor-generator frequency converter which can convert any excess 25 Hz power to 60 Hz or can convert 60 Hz power to 25 Hz when needed.

+The remaining twelve units generate 60 Hz, three-phase power.
 Safe Harbor can generate 417.5 megawatts of hydroelectric power.
-Power from Safe Harbor is dispatched through PJM Interconnection, one of many regional transmission organizations feeding the nations power grids.
+Power from Safe Harbor is dispatched through the PJM Interconnection, one of many regional transmission organizations feeding the nations power grids.